I, like many of you, have wondered if Coronado Beach is dog friendly. Where can I take my dog with me?

 So, if it is you decide to bring your fur baby with you, make sure you are driving to North Coronado Beach where the Hotel Del Coronado is located.

 If you take Ocean Blvd and get to Sunset Park from Ocean Drive you will run right into the dog beach.
-It starts near the Sunset Park and ends at the U.S Naval Base station.
+It starts near Sunset Park and ends at the U.S. Naval Base station.

 It is only here, at the dog beach area, where you can leave your fur baby to frolic in the waves of the ocean.

 In other words, it is optional to have your dog on a leash.

-Of course, like many people I have noticed the dogs are mostly free.
-And with the spectacular weather and panoramic views there really isn’t anything better.
+Of course, like many people, I have noticed that dogs are mostly free.
+And with the spectacular weather and panoramic views, there really isn’t anything better.

 On the other side of the dog beach, there is a navy base where the beach is strictly prohibited for people and dogs to cross.
 It is a private beach.